Silent-Crafter/spotify-downloader/README.md

 t : topic mode. adds -Topic in the end.
 Very usefull to get audio tracks if there is audio from a video or anothe random meme video. <br>
 a : audio mode. add (Official Audio) to further enhance the search term for youtube. server the same purpose as t mode. <br>

+For playlist the default mode will be 'n'.
+The program won't ask you.
 Recommended is the normal mode. it works for must of the time. but in case if it dosen't use t or a.

 covers are less likely to get fetched for youtube reasons.